austinbcomstock/buildium-to-stessa/README.md

 # Buildium Transactions -> Stessa Transactions
-There is currently no third-party integration between Buildium and Stessa to get transactions from Buildium into Stessa, see this [request](https://community.stessa.com/t/import-data-from-buildium/312/39).
-This repo allows you to transform Buildium transactions into something that is relatively easy to import into Stessa.
+There is no third-party integration between Buildium and Stessa to get transactions from Buildium into Stessa; see this [request](https://community.stessa.com/t/import-data-from-buildium/312/39).
+This repo allows you to transform Buildium transactions into something relatively easy to import into Stessa.

 # TLDR
-`buildium_to_stessa.py` takes a "Rental Owner Statement Report", `Rental_Owner_Statement.csv`, from Buildium .
+`buildium_to_stessa.py` takes a "Rental Owner Statement Report," `Rental_Owner_Statement.csv`, from Buildium.
 It outputs one file per property with all transactions for that property.
-That file can then be manually uploaded into Stessa which can be tagged for a specific property.
-Having separate files for each property is an intentional design as it assists with automatically tagging the transactions to a specific rental in Stessa when you select the property on upload.
-That way you only have to categorize the type of transaction.
+The output file is ready to be manually uploaded into Stessa and can be tagged for a specific property upon upload.
+Having a separate output file for each property and using that tag on the upload feature makes it relatively painless to tag transactions to a particular rental.
+That way, you only have to categorize the transaction type.

-Open to contributions and fixing problems as several friends and family members use this as well.
+Open to contributions and fixing problems as several friends and family members use this.

 ## Pre-requisites
 * python3